redFrik/udk10-Embedded_Systems/udk131219/README.md

 su debian -c "sclang /home/debian/autostart_test.scd"
 ```

+Now we have a bash script that will start jack and sclang after each other.
+Next we need to launch this script at startup.
+Here is one of the simpler ways to do that...

 * `sudo pico /etc/rc.local`
 * place the cursor somewhere before the `exit 0` line and type...
 * `(sleep 5; /bin/bash /home/debian/autostart_test) &`
-* last we create a supercollider test file called `autostart_test.scd` (same as in the bash script above)
+* last create a supercollider test file called `autostart_test.scd` (same as in the bash script above) and use `s.waitForBoot` to start scserver.
 * `pico autostart_test.scd`
+* add the following sc code, save and exit

 ```
 s.waitForBoot{